-5 What is Transitioning and why is it important?
+5 What it Transitioning and why is it important?

-Most users will login to NCIS Chart when they use NCIS.
-To move from NCIS Chart to NCIS Med you need to transition between them, there are two types of transitions:
+Most users will Login to NCIS Chart when they use NCIS.
+To move from NCIS Chart to NCIS Med you need to transition between them, there are two types of transition: